wavesplatform/waves-fork-detector/README.md

 On the first run, Fork Detector builds the graph of blocks starting from the Genesis block in the same way as a node does.
 During the initial graph build, the number of alternative chains is minimal.

+### Supported IP address versions

+Fork Detector supports only IPv4 addresses.
+This limitation exists due to the Waves network protocol, which exclusively uses IPv4 addresses when exchanging information about nodes.

 ### Version selection

 One must provide a list of protocol versions supported by Fork Detector.
 Connecting to nodes with different versions allows the detection of alternative chains that may arise due to lag or the inability of some generators to update during a Waves network upgrade.